Wire

-A wire is a flexible strand of metal.

-Wire is commonly formed by drawing the metal through a hole in a die or draw plate.
+A wire is a flexible, round bar of metal.
+Wires are commonly formed by drawing the metal through a hole in a die or draw plate.
 Wire gauges come in various standard sizes, as expressed in terms of a gauge number or cross-sectional area.

 Wires are used to bear mechanical loads, often in the form of wire rope.
-In electricity and telecommunications signals, a "wire" can refer to an electrical cable, which can contain a "solid core" of a single wire or separate strands in stranded or braided forms.
+In electricity and telecommunications signals, wire can refer to electrical cable, which can contain a solid core of a single wire or separate strands in stranded or braided forms.

 Usually cylindrical in geometry, wire can also be made in square, hexagonal, flattened rectangular, or other cross-sections, either for decorative purposes, or for technical purposes such as high-efficiency voice coils in loudspeakers.
 Edge-wound coil springs, such as the Slinky toy, are made of special flattened wire.